Golden Balance: Leo Cosendai

 Hi Leo.
-We would love you to tell us little about your journey.
+We would love you to tell us a little about your journey.

 Right, I’ll try and keep it short & sweet!
 I moved to London in the late 2000s to both study and make music.
 I rapidly got into yoga and meditation- was introduced to sound therapy by my wife and loved it so much I decided to blend my knowledge and practice of music with my love for meditation to create a potent tool for self-care and wellness.
-This tool has now expanded into the workshops that I hold across the globe as well as my sound meditation app THIRD EAR (available at the appstore) and my upcoming podcast STRESS BUSTING (coming out June 2018).
+This tool has now expanded into the workshops that I hold across the globe as well as my sound meditation app THIRD EAR (available at the Appstore) and my upcoming podcast STRESS BUSTING.

 How do you find your daily source of golden balance?